aiven/devportal/docs/products/mysql/howto/migrate-database-mysqldump.rst

   Having the prompt request for the password is more secure than including the password straight away in the command.

-The ``--single-transaction`` `flag <https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_single-transaction>`_ starts a transaction before running.
-This means that the process does not lock the entire database.
-This allows ``mysqldump`` to read the database in the current state at the time of the transaction which ensures that your data is reliable
+The ``--single-transaction`` `flag <https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_single-transaction>`_ starts a transaction in isolation mode ``REPEATABLE READ`` before running, allowing ``mysqldump`` to read the database in the current state at the time of the transaction and therefore ensuring consistency of the data.

 .. warning::